 - This has a higher deductible than most health plans (the annual amount you are responsible for before your health plan pays its part for covered healthcare services), but it also has a lower monthly premium (the amount you pay every month for your health plan).

 - You generally pay less each month, but when you need healthcare, you pay more out of pocket before you get help covering your medical costs from the insurance company.

 - These follow the HMO, PPO, or POS model.

 - HDHPs can be paired with Health Savings Accounts (HSAs).
 HSAs allow you to save money tax free for use on qualified medical expenses.3

 Once you determine how a health insurance plan fits your lifestyle, you can decide the level of coverage you need.
 The level of coverage is organized by the level of benefits each plan offers:4

 Percentage of medical costs covered (average)

 Why Do I Need Health Insurance?

-Additionally, health problems or diseases could go undetected without the primary or preventive care offered by health insurance (e.g., vaccinations, cancer screenings, mammograms).
-Health insurance allows you to take a proactive approach to your health, acknowledging the risks you face and developing a clear plan for future wellness.
+Primary or preventive care can be offered by health insurance (including but not limited to vaccinations, cancer screenings, mammograms).6 Health insurance can allow you to take a proactive approach to your health and help you develop a clear plan for future wellness.

-The rate of uninsured American adults has dropped significantly since the provision requiring most Americans to carry health insurance was passed as part of the Affordable Care Act in 2014.
-The Affordable Care Act (also referred to as Obamacare) was signed by President Barack Obama in March 2010 and intends to “make healthcare more affordable, accessible and of a higher quality, for families, seniors, businesses, and taxpayers alike.
-This includes previously uninsured Americans, and Americans who had insurance that didn’t provide them adequate coverage and security.”
+The ACA was signed by President Barack Obama in March 2010 to “make healthcare more affordable, accessible and of a higher quality.
+This includes those who were previously uninsured, and those who had insurance that didn’t provide them adequate coverage and security.”11